craigtaub/nodejs-orgs/README.md

 # NodeJS related organisations

-Collection of organisations for the NodeJS developer.
+Collection of organisations and standards relating to Web/NodeJS/Javascript.

 PLEASE add any others you feel are missing.